HemingwayLee/mongodb-cheatsheet/cloud/dynamodb/localServer/aws-cli/README.md

   * Allowed values for `--key-schema`: `HASH | RANGE`
 * By default, it will replace an existing item if you insert the same primary key
   * `--condition-expression "attribute_not_exists(XXXX)"` need to be there
+* get-item will be slight fast than query, [ref](https://stackoverflow.com/questions/12241235/dynamodb-query-versus-getitem-for-single-item-retrieval-based-on-the-index)